"

 Illustration of different types of notes, including the whole note, half notes, quarter note, eighth note, and sixteenth note.

-• Half note: Unfilled notehead + stem
+• Half note: An unfilled notehead with a stem.

-• Quarter note: Filled notehead + stem
+• Quarter note: A filled notehead with a stem.

 Example 1.2.3.
 Note values